google/dawn/docs/dawn/features/msaa_render_to_single_samples.md

 auto pipeline = device.CreateRenderPipeline(&pipelineDesc);

-// Create a render pass with "implicit multi-sampled" enabled. wgpu::DawnRenderPassColorAttachmentRenderToSingleSampled colorAttachmentRenderToSingleSampledDesc;
+// Create a render pass with "implicit multi-sampled" enabled. wgpu::DawnRenderPassSampleCount renderPassSampleCount;
-colorAttachmentRenderToSingleSampledDesc.implicitSampleCount = 4;
+renderPassSampleCount.sampleCount = 4;

 wgpu::RenderPassDescriptor renderPassDesc = ...;
 renderPassDesc.colorAttachments[0].view = texture.CreateView();
-renderPassDesc.colorAttachments[0].nextInChain
-  = &colorAttachmentRenderToSingleSampledDesc;
+renderPassDesc.nextInChain = &renderPassSampleCount;

 auto renderPassEncoder = encoder.BeginRenderPass(&renderPassDesc);

 renderPassEncoder.SetPipeline(pipeline);
 renderPassEncoder.Draw(3);
 renderPassEncoder.End();
 ```

 Notes:
- - If a texture needs to be used as an attachment in a "implicit multi-sampled" render pass, it must have `wgpu::TextureUsage::TextureBinding` usage.
- - If a texture is attached to a "implicit multi-sampled" render pass.
-It must be single-sampled.
-It mustn't be assigned to the `resolveTarget` field of the the render pass' color attachment.
+ - To trigger MSRTSS load or store behavior, a single-sampled color attachment must be attached to a render pass with an explicit sample count given by the `wgpu::DawnRenderPassSampleCount` chained struct.
+The `resolveTarget` field of the the color attachment must be `nullptr`.
- - Depth stencil textures can be attached to a "implicit multi-sampled" render pass.
-But its sample count must match the number specified in one color attachment's `wgpu::DawnRenderPassColorAttachmentRenderToSingleSampled`'s `implicitSampleCount` field.
- - Currently only one color attachment is supported, this could be changed in future.
+ - Traditional multi-sampled color or depth/stencil attachments can be mixed with the MSRTSS color attachments.
+They must have the match the `sampleCount` specified by the `wgpu::DawnRenderPassSampleCount` chained struct and color attachments may have a `resolveTarget` as usual.
- - The texture is not supported if it is not resolvable by WebGPU standard.
+ - If a texture is not resolvable by WebGPU standard it cannot be used as an MSRTSS color attachment.
 This means this feature currently doesn't work with integer textures.